openboy2012/DDModel/README.md

 ps:my English isn't 100% fluent,but I am trying to improve it.

 ##a HTTP-JSON-ORM-Persisent Object Kit.
-DDModel package the http request and inherit SQLitePersisentObject then you can save objects into SQLite immediately, use this model you can reduce the UIViewController & http code coupling.
+DDModel inherit SQLitePersisentObject so you can save objects into SQLite immediately.
-You won't worried how to package http request in your project when you use the DDModelKit in the future.
+it package the http request to reduce the UIViewController & http code coupling, you won't worried how to package http request in your project when you use the DDModelKit in the future.
 Your development will be simple.

 ##Installation